-(c): Contract and Casual workers engaged in Central Government Offices have the protection of minimum wages fixed under the Minimum Wages Act, 1948.
+(b): Contract and Casual workers have the protection of minimum wages fixed under the Minimum Wages Act, 1948.
 For "equal pay for equal work", the provision exists under Rule 25(2)(v)(a) of Contract Labour (Regulation & Abolition) Act, 1970.
-It stipulates that for the contract workers performing the same or similar kind of work as the regular employees of the establishment, the wage rates, holidays, hours of work and other conditions of service of the contract workers will be the same as applicable to the regular employee of the establishment performing the same or similar kind of work.
+It stipulates that the contract workers performing the same or similar kind of work as the regular employee of the establishment the wage rates, holidays, hours of work and other conditions of service of the contract workers will be the same as applicable to the regular employee of the establishment performing the same or similar kind of work.
 Whenever any case comes, Deputy Chief Labour Commissioner (Central) is an authority under Rule (2)(v)(a) to decide the matter.